 US CERT (the United States Computer Emergency Readiness Team) has just issued a warning about a previously unknown vulnerability in ASRL.
-Developers should be aware that.
+Developers should be aware of that.
 It recommends applying a temporary fix until a patch is released.

 To find out whether your application is susceptible to an insecure deserialization attack and to deploy effective mitigation solutions, schedule a Kiuwan Code Security demo today.
 At Kiuwan, protecting your company from an Equifax-type breach is our first priority.

 Learn more in our complete OWASP Top 10 2017 series:

 - OWASP Top 10 2017 – A1 Injection